acro1704/PythonWebDeploy/README.md

 # Usage
 Just open the installed directory.
 You will see the frontend of the system.
 Here you can add a Repository to the deploys and the place where to put the repository by deploying or just deploy the existing once.

+# Note
+To protect against abuse - you should install ".htacces" and set a password on the file/folder.